Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a protective order?

 While it does not need to be written on your protective order that the abuser cannot buy or have a gun in order for the federal law to be enforced, it may make it easier if it is written.
 There are a couple steps you can take to try to help make this clear:

-- If the abuser has a gun, be sure to make a request on your petition for a protective order that his/her gun(s) be taken away and held while your PO is in effect.
-You can write this request under the “Other” section of what you ask the court to do.
-You may also want to write how many guns your abuser has and if s/he has ever threatened you with a gun(s).
+- If the abuser has a gun, be sure to make a request on your petition for a protective order that his/her gun(s) be taken away and held while your protective order is in effect.
+You can write this request under the “Other” section of what you ask the judge to do.
+You may also want to write how many guns the abuser has and if s/he has ever threatened you with a gun(s).

 - Ask the judge to specifically write in your protective order that the abuser cannot buy or have a gun while the order is in effect.
 There will most likely be a box that the judge can check off.